 Do you know how to keep your brain healthy as you grow older?
 Often, people want to know what you should eat to reduce your risk of dementia.
-We now have some answers to that question, thanks to the Framingham Offspring Study.
+The Framingham Offspring Study offered some answers to that question.
+A more recent study supports the big picture.

 Does Diet Make a Difference for Dementia?